umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 * Registering dependencies in a composer
 * Registering dependencies in bundles

-Which of these strategies to choose, depends on the scenario that requires you to register dependencies.
+Which strategy to choose depends on the scenario requiring dependency registration.

 ### Choosing a strategy for registering dependencies

-Are you **[working directly on your site](#registering-dependencies-in-the-programcs-file)** you can choose whichever strategy you prefer working with.
+Are you **[working directly on your site](#registering-dependencies-in-the-programcs-file)**?
+You can choose whichever strategy you prefer working with.

-Are you **[building a package](#registering-dependencies-in-a-composer)**  you do not have access to the `Program.cs` file.
-This leaves you with the option to register the dependencies in a composer.
+Are you **[building a package](#registering-dependencies-in-a-composer)** and do not have access to the `Program.cs` file?
+In this case, you have the option to register the dependencies in a composer.

-Are you finding yourself needing to **[register more than a few dependencies](#registering-dependencies-in-bundles)**?
+Are you in a situation where you need to **[register more than a few dependencies](#registering-dependencies-in-bundles)**?
 You can bundle your dependencies in custom extension methods and register them in a single call.

 ### Registering dependencies in the `Program.cs` file